-The surplus from operations of the association for the 2022 financial year amounted to \$40,936 (2021: \$524,634).
+The surplus from operations for the 2023 financial year amounted to \$76,716 (2022: \$40,936).

 Internally the council continues to monitor reserve funds by maintaining a Safeguard Reserve (Crosbie Morrison Fund) aimed at safeguarding liabilities, operations, its cash flow variations and future strategic development.
 Detailed principles have been documented to ensure that the Association can meet six months of core operating expenses taking into account the evolving nature of its activities.